My Coney Island Memories

 A Hot Coney Island Night

 It was 1962 and our transistor radios played the Beach Boys and The Four Seasons.
 We could hit those high Frankie Valle notes till we turned about 13 and our voices cracked and changed for good.
 We hung in groups where there was strength in numbers.
 We were loyal to the block, loyal to the neighborhood, and Brooklyn was our world.
-We thought we ruled the streets. and never used words like, LOVE, HELP, THANKS.
+We thought we ruled the streets, and never used words like, LOVE, HELP, THANKS.
 Most of us were poor kids.
 Jews, Catholics, Italians, Irish, Polish.
 We could see that our parents were different, but we were all the same.
 Some called us white trash, but not to our faces.
 We had our rules.
 Cursing, cheating, conning were all fine.
 Making fun of someones heritage or color or race was fine too, as long as you could take it in return.
 But above all mother's were sacred.
 Your father may have been a bum or a drunk but, you never ranked on anyones Mom....
 NEVER.

 We played street games, not for fun, but for blood.
 Winning was everything.
 Didn't Vince Lombardi come from Brooklyn?
 We played stickball, ring-a-leevio, johnny-on-the-pony, punchball, poison ball, stoopball, single double triple, kings, box ball, I declare war on Germany, red light green light.
 (How many of these can you remember the rules to?).
 We did arm wrestling and Indian wrestling.
-We raced from sewer to sewer, jumped fire hydrants, climbed barbed wire topped fences, till we spent the last ounce of our sweat, or till our Moms stuck their heads out the windows and screamed our names to come home for supper.
+We raced from sewer to sewer, jumped fire hydrants, climbed barbed wire topped fences until we spent the last ounce of sweat, or till our Moms stuck their heads out the windows and screamed our names to come home for supper.
 We battled all day and night and seems like we were always testing ourselves.
-Who was the fastest, strongest, even the best long distanced spitter.
+Who was the fastest, strongest, even the best long distance spitter.
 Loyalty, strength, speed, power, quick wit, and a big mouth, yeah those were the tickets to survival.

-As tough as we were, we were still little boys, who stayed up late at night under the covers compulsively waiting for our favorite song to come on our earplugged transistor radio or we couldn't go to sleep.
+As tough as we were, we were still little boys, who stayed up late at night under the covers compulsively waiting for our favorite song to come on our ear plugged transistor radio or we couldn't go to sleep.
 Sherry, The Gypsy Cried, are two special ones that I can recall waiting for.
 The girls were even tougher.
 They had to be I guess?
-They had big heaps of stiff, crispy crackly hairsprayed hair.
+They had big heaps of stiff, crispy crackly hair sprayed hair.
 They would pop big bubble gum bubbles in our faces to show us who was boss.
 Eyes thick with black makeup, lips with white.
 Skintight peddle pushers showing off every curve to torment us with... (you can look but don't touch!).
 Man oh man did they smell sweet, with cheap perfume and scented hair lacquer.
-The girls were always smarter and more mature, and would use those street smarts to tease and torture us.
+The girls were always clever and more mature, and would use those street smarts to tease and torture us.
 Us boys would jump over garbage cans, and engage in near mortal combat like knights of olde for their favour.
 If you blasted them with your best serious curse word and said, "F you"... they would quickly and calmly say, "you wish"... always having a better answer that left us speechless.
 (What did that terrible F curse really mean anyway?).
 When you got close to one....
 I mean really close, your blood pressure and the sweet smell would make your head swim.
-I ask you.... what feeling comes close to the first time you put your clumsy arms around the slim waist of one of those girls, and drew her near.... closer.... for that first kiss?
+I ask you, what feeling comes close to the first time you put your clumsy arms around the slim waist of one of those girls, and drew her near, closer, for that first kiss?
 On her breath may have been, Dentyne, Sen-Sen, Bubble gum, Violets, Chiclets, or milk..... ugh.., and hopefully no cigarettes!

-I find today, that when the right song comes on the radio, like Under The Boardwalk, or Up On The Roof, I find myself back there... smelling the salt air and the perfume, on a hot Coney Island night.
+I find today, that when the right song comes on the radio, like Under The Boardwalk, or Up On The Roof, I find myself back there smelling the salt air and the perfume, on a hot Coney Island night.

 stp-card.jpg (46967 bytes)

-The First One
+The First

-The first was an immigrant girl from Belgium we called "Frenchy".
-I was about 12 she was 15.
-Man was she cute.
-Short with dirty blond hair cut in bangs, and a gorgeous toned boyish figure that drive boys wild to this day.
-She had real charm speaking broken English with a slightly crooked smile.
-She tried her hardest to educate me about sex, but I didn't really understand the facts of life as yet.
-I helped teach her some choice "American" phrases and street smarts, and spent the entire summer, along with every boy on the block trying to get her attention.
+The first was an immigrant girl from Sweden we called "Heidi".
+I was about 12 she was 14.
+Man was she cute. she was short with straight dirty blond hair cut in bangs, green eyes, and a gorgeous athletic figure that drive boys wild to this day.
+Heidi had real charm speaking broken English with a slightly crooked smile.
+She tried her hardest to educate me in the ways of teenage lust, but I didn't really understand the facts of life as yet.
+I helped teach her some choice "American" phrases and street smarts, and I spent the entire summer, along with every boy on the block trying to get her attention.
 She ignored me.
 I ran like the wind, hit sewer length home runs, and wrestled other would be suitors to the ground.
 By the end of the summer I had won her over.
 Someone told me she "liked me".
-(The old Brooklyn "human telephone" chain of command, succeeded where direct contact simply wasn't done).
-Before we knew it we were spending the nights together on the stoops holding hands, in private of course.
-I think she was embarrassed at being with a younger guy.
+(The old Brooklyn "human telephone" chain of command succeeded where direct contact simply wasn't done).
+Before I knew it we were spending the hot steamy nights together on the stoops holding hands, in private of course.
+It was a very secretive relationship.
+We made an effort to tell no one, and not be seen as a couple in public.
+I think she was embarrassed at being with a younger guy, and what did I know about such things?
 We would meet in darkened hallways and make out with the tiny radio blasting AM tunes in the background.
 The first kiss was strange and awkward for me.
-"Do You Love Me" by the Contours screaming in the night, she immediately went into a teenage mode of really wet kissing.
+"Do You Love Me" by the Contours screaming in the night, she immediately went into a teenage mode of sloppy wet kissing.
 "In my country this is called French kissing", she said.
 I was shocked and pulled back.
-She had to explain it all to this little boy.
-Really she did!
-Through her teachings and my as yet undiscovered sex drive & work ethic, we managed to spend the entire Winter exploring this brave new world together.
-Once in awhile my parents were out and we got to be inside, but mostly it was with heavy winter coats, gloves, woolen hats all disgarded and thrown down.
-Freezing temps, huddling in hallways we emerged that spring as different people.
-I was now a savvy bigshot junior high school 13 year old man of the world who had an older girlfriend.
-She was an "old" 16 year old that I had used up too early because I had no idea how lucky I was.
+She had to explain it all to this little boy, and she did.
+Through her teachings and my as yet undiscovered desire, hormones & work ethic, we managed to spend the entire winter exploring this brave new world together.
+Once in awhile my parents were out and we got to be inside burning up the couch, but mostly it was in a hallway with heavy winter coats, gloves, woolen hats all discarded and thrown down in a heap.

 She was the first and although only a young boy, I loved her.